I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-The Pogue Carburetor (1930), the Dobbs Carburetor (1934), and the Schwartz Carburetor (1966) are a few of a long line of contraptions that were claimed to get amazing gas mileage; claims that never quite panned out.
+The Pogue Carburetor (1930), the Dobbs Carburetor (1934), and the Schwartz Carburetor (1966) are a few of a long line of contraptions that have been claimed to get amazing gas mileage; claims that never quite pan out.

 This gives rise to a belief among some that dark forces, manipulated by the oil and auto industries, keep these devices from entering the marketplace.
 The theory is that the corporate world deliberately keeps cars inefficient in order to pad profits.

 First, a bit of technical stuff from a non-technical writer (cue the comments from folks who claim to know what they’re talking about).
 The purpose of a carburetor is to vapourize gasoline and mix it with air to make it combustible.
 When hit with a spark in the cylinder, the explosion pushes the piston down, and that turns the crankshaft.
 Then, through a tangle of other mechanical gubbins, the rotation of the shaft ends up turning the wheel of the car.

 The premise of the miracle carburetor people is that too much of the gasoline goes into the cylinder in droplets that don’t ignite; this ends up flying out of the tailpipe as pollution.
 In other words, its propulsive power is wasted.